IBM/power-up/docs/Appendix-D.rst

      :height: 350
      :align: center

-     A simple flat cluster with two node types
+     A basic flat cluster with two node types

 **A Sample config.yml file for a basic flat cluster**